travetto/travetto/notes/tasking/ACTIVE.md

 * Pack and mono-repo + shared resources/config
   - Need a way to pack in common resources if necessary?
   - May need to combine config files potentially

+* Omit/Pick as type shapes for schema validation